subh83/RSJp-cpp/README.md

 RSJp-cpp is a template-based JSON parser for C++ that is contained in a single header file.
 *   RSJp-cpp uses STL and does not depend on any external library.
 *   RSJp-cpp is template-based and there is nothing to build/install.
 The entire library is contained in a single header file (`RSJparser.tcc`) that you simply include in your code.
 However, you can optionally copy the header to system folder by executing `sudo make install`.
 *   RSJp-cpp implements a relaxed parser that works with standard JSON syntax while allowing some relaxation (e.g., omitting quotes around object key names).
 *   It is possible to extend the parsers to non-fundamental or user-defined types.
 *   Efficiency considerations:
-    - Parses parts of the JSON text at an on-demand basis.
+    - Parses parts of the JSON text at an on-demand basis as queries are made (i.e., does not require the entire JSON file to be parse for accessing only a part of it).
     - Internally stores parsed data for quick future reference.
+    - Current version of RSJp-cpp is however not very efficient at parsing an entire large JSON file in one go.
+In future a `fast_parse` method will be developed for such parsing tasks.
 *   Security warning: RSJp-cpp skips most syntax and sanity checks on the JSON text itself.
 If the JSON text has invalid JSON syntax, most of the time RSJp-cpp will still parse it without complaining, although its behavior may be unexpected / undefined.
 So, if the JSON text is a potential source of infiltration (e.g., user input in a web-based application), RSJp-cpp should not be used.
 Future version of RSJp-cpp will have added security features that can be optionally turned on for performing syntax checks on the JSON text.

 ### Use: